Urvashi80/DATAX_LAB/README.md

-# Marketing Campaign Data Processing
+# Marketing Campaign Data Processing and Data Visulization Process

 This project focuses on the data cleaning and processing of a customer marketing campaign dataset.
 The entire workflow is performed using the **Pandas** library within a **Google Colab** notebook.